chlois/ubuntu-tools/README.md

 # ubuntu-tools
-This repository contains some tools for ubuntu:
+This repository contains some tools for Ubuntu:
+1. A grep-tool for searching in contents of files